billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

     strokeStyle: string, /* Color of the line in CSS format */
     cap: "butt"|"round"|"square", /* Determines how the end points of every line are drawn */
     width: number /* Width of the line */
+    hitErrorMargin: number /* Default: 6, Determines the space around the line when clicking on it considers a hit, width of the line is not used for hit test calculation */
   },
   shape: {
     coordinates: [[]], /* An array of relative coordinates [x, y] array which defines a shape, the first coordinate should always be [0,0] */